Contractor’s Liens in Texas: What You Need to Know

 Be open to creative settlement strategies.
 For instance, rather than paying a lump sum, you could agree to make payments over time.
 Or, instead of a monetary settlement, you might offer the contractor a public endorsement or reference.
 You could even negotiate a discounted payment in exchange for a limited scope of ongoing work.

-Importance of a Well-Written Contract
+Importance of a Well-Written Contract for the Property Owner

 A well-written contract is your best defense against disputes.
 Make sure your contract includes: